Borealiscodes/Trauma-Informed-Systems-Design/docs/breakfastequity/expressive/condensed-codex-line-unthrown-v1.0.md

 > **“Support is available.”**
 > *But the line was never thrown.*

 ---
-Provenance: The Condensed Codex of the Line Unthrown was created within the Trauma-Informed-Systems-Design breakfastequity expressive lane.
-This artifact distills the full maritime constellation—Raft, Rope, Ledger, Pirates, Commodore, Storm, and Sea—into their essential judgments.
-All characters remain fictional maritime archetypes used to explore themes of avoidance, fear, silence, and unthrown support through metaphor and expressive narrative.
+Provenance: This Condensed Codex represents the authoritative summary of the Line Unthrown expressive constellation within the Trauma-Informed-Systems-Design breakfastequity lane.
+It distills the saga into seven archetypal judgments— Raft, Rope, Ledger, Pirates, Commodore, Storm, and Sea—capturing the core metaphors of bravery, strength, truth, guilt, fear, sincerity, and judgment.
+All elements remain fully fictional and maritime-coded.

 Version: 1.0 • Maintainer: Borealis S. Hedling • Dublin, Ireland
 ---